intermine/im-docs/docs/data-model/model-ontologies.md

+---
-# Decorating your model with ontologies
+title: Decorating your model with ontologies
+---

 It is possible to add ontology terms to the data types in your data model.